port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/cloud-providers/aws/installations/multi_account.md

     ```
     </details>

-4. Done!
+5. Done!

 ### Expanding to multiple accounts

 In order to keep adding accounts to the integration's scope, permissions must be delivered for and from each of the accounts.
 For each account you want to have, you should make sure the following applies:

-1. In your root-account, The additional account must in the scope of the trust policy of the `organizationRoleArn`.
-[Reference](#add-permissions-from-the-root-account)
-2. In your non-root account, The Role `accountReadRoleName` must exist (with the same name and permissions), with `organizationRoleArn` in it's trust policy.
+1. In each non-root account, The Role `accountReadRoleName` must exist (with the same name and permissions), with `accountReadRoleName` from the integration account in it's trust policy.
 [Reference](#add-permissions-from-the-integrations-account)

 ### Running the integration